letebrhan/mwc3-2024-django-workshop/README.md

     code .
     ```

-2. Follow the Quickstart instructions for Django-AdminLTE2-PDQ located at the following link:
+2. Follow Steps 2 - 5 of the Quickstart instructions for Django-AdminLTE2-PDQ located at the following link:
 [https://django-adminlte2-pdq.readthedocs.io/en/latest/quickstart.html](https://django-adminlte2-pdq.readthedocs.io/en/latest/quickstart.html)

 3. Re-run the development server and verify that AdminLTE2-PDQ is working.